bram-dingelstad/Wol/README.md

 Yarn Spinner was originally created by [Secret Lab](http://secretlab.com.au), an Australian game dev studio.
 [Say hi to them for me!](https://twitter.com/thesecretlab)!

 Started on Godot by [kyperbelt](https://github.com/kyperbelt/GDYarn) (thank you so much for the initial work!) and completed by Bram Dingelstad.
-[Say hi to me as well! ](bram.dingelstad.works/)!
+[Say hi to me as well!](https://bram.dingelstad.works/)

 ## Help Me Make Wol & Secret Lab's Yarn Spinner!